University of the Elderly Regulations

 access requirements: Over 50 years old and have an electronic device with internet access.

 ONLINE REGISTRATION.
-Only students who are new to the General Program (1st and 4th) should take it. from June 09 at 9:00 a.m. to July 09 at 23:55 p.m., 2023, or until full places, entering the data in one of the following links:
+Only students who are new to the General Program (1st and 4th) should take it. from May 27 at 9:00 a.m. to June 16 at 23:55 p.m.
+2024, or until full places, entering the data in one of the following links:

 IMPORTANT: The order of registration will be strictly respected until the vacancies are filled.
 The student will be informed by email if they have obtained a place and the instructions for self-registration.

-ONLINE REGISTRATION DEADLINE: New students: From July 10 to 13.
+New students: From July 1 to 7.

 tuition price: 300 euros/academic year.
 The student can choose to pay in a single installment or split the payment into 2 installments.
-The first when formalizing the registration and the second in the month of December 2023.
+The first when formalizing the registration and the second in the month of December 2024.

 NOTE: